University of Windsor Faculty of Law: Clinics

-The Faculty of Law takes pride in empowering students to make meaningful contributions to the community while conducting their studies.

 The Faculty, in conjunction with Legal Aid Ontario, runs a community legal clinic in downtown Windsor called Legal Assistance of Windsor.
 The clinic is staffed by lawyers, social workers, law students, and social work students, and aims to meet the legal needs of persons traditionally denied access to justice.
 This clinic provides services in the areas of landlord-tenant, social benefits, and immigration and refugee law.
 It also assists clients in applications for compensation from the Criminal Injuries Compensation Board of Ontario.

-The University of Windsor runs a second legal clinic, Community Legal Aid, on the campus of the University.
+The University of Windsor runs a second legal clinic, Community Legal Aid, on the campus of the university.
 This clinic is a Student Legal Aid Services Society (SLASS) clinic, which is staffed primarily by volunteer law students and overseen by supervising lawyers, called review counsel.
 This clinic operates primarily in the areas of criminal law, landlord tenant law, and small claims matters.
-The clinic offers free legal services to those who qualify financially and all full-time undergraduate students of the University.
+The clinic offers free legal services to those who qualify financially and all full-time undergraduate students of the university.

 In conjunction with the University of Detroit Mercy School of Law, the Faculty has collaboratively created the International Intellectual Property Law Clinic (IP Clinic).
 The IP Clinic is the only intellectual property clinic that services clients in multiple jurisdictions while allowing students to participate in the practice of international IP law.
 The IP clinic has received certification from both the United States Patent and Trademark Office (USPTO) and the Canadian Intellectual Property Office (CIPO).

 The focus of the IP Clinic is to provide intellectual property advice and services to small business and individuals working on entrepreneurial projects, including student entrepreneurs and innovators.
-Participating students gain experience from conducting patent and trademark searches, drafting and filing prosecution applications, and providing advise on international intellectual property matters.
+Participating students gain experience from conducting patent and trademark searches, drafting and filing prosecution applications, and providing advice on international intellectual property matters.

-Another partnership with a Michigan university, Wayne State University Law School, lead to the creation of the Transnational Environmental Law Clinic.
+Another partnership with a Michigan university, Wayne State University Law School, led to the creation of the Transnational Environmental Law Clinic.
 This practical clinic allows students to gain experience with international environmental legal issues surrounding air quality, environmental justice, Great Lakes water quality and quantity, invasive species and renewable energy.